JaritoThe3rd/Learn-to-Code-4-Ways-to-Learn-to-Code-Fast-Thinkful/README.md

 ========================
 The importance of learning patterns:
 ------------------------------------
-  Always pay attention to patterns as you're learning every concept.
+ 1. Always pay attention to patterns as you're learning every concept.
+ 2. Spend more time practicing than memorizing.
+Especially when getting exposed consistently to different concepts will become 2nd nature.
 Re-try old problems:
 ---------------------

-Practice atleast 5 times:
+1. Writing down what you think you have to do.
+(Pseudo coding) Practice atleast 5 times:
 -------------------------

-Allocate your time:
+1. Re-do the problems you've done 5-7 times in edabit and pick a certain tag or topic and pick a level. (https://edabit.com/) Allocate your time:
 ---------------------
+1.
 Your learning circle should be:
 -----------------------------------
 1. Research (Knowing where to search the structure of your study material)